On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Results

 \subsection{Pruning Results}

-Table \ref{tab:perplexity} presents the perplexity (PPL), Signal-to-noise ratio (SNR) and pruning error of hidden states for models pruned to 50\% sparsity and calibrated on different languages.
-SNR and pruning error estimate the pruning accuracy (pruning performance); ideal pruning is able to preserve activations identical to the full model.
-The formal expression and detailed explanation of SNR and pruning error are presented in the Appendix~\ref{app:PE_SNR}.
-Perplexity reflects the general language modeling capability.
-The column headers denote the evaluation languages, while the row headers indicate the calibration languages.
+Table \ref{tab:perplexity} evaluates 50\% sparsity pruning performance for calibration on different languages using three common surface-level pruning metrics.
+PPL reflects the general language modeling capability, while SNR and pruning error estimate the deviation of activations from the full-sized model.
+Following \citet{kuzmin2023pruning}, we compute both over all linear sublayers and report size-weighted averages.
+PPL and SNR, including confidence intervals, are computed globally by aggregating token-level negative log-likelihoods and squared activation differences across five seeds, each using 1,000 samples of 1,024 tokens.

-Overall, our findings reveal that no single calibration language consistently outperforms others across perplexity, pruning error, or SNR metrics.
-The optimal calibration language varies depending on the target evaluation language.
-Notably, \textbf{\textit{calibrating on the target language itself generally yields the best pruning performance and the lowest perplexity}}, as evidenced by the diagonal pattern in Table \ref{tab:perplexity}.
-There are a few exceptions.
-For instance, when evaluating Llama-3 pruned with Wanda on Chinese, Russian calibration performs optimally on perplexity (23.6), slightly outperforming Chinese calibration (24.4).
+Our findings reveal that no single calibration language consistently outperforms others in perplexity, pruning error, or SNR metrics, despite English-dominated pre-training and unbalanced representation in tokenizer vocabulary.
+The optimal choice depends on the target evaluation language, with \textbf{\textit{calibrating in the target language yielding the lowest magnitude deviation from the full-sized model and lowest perplexity}}.